dce/davideisinger.com/content/elsewhere/regular-expressions-in-mysql/index.md

 ## Conclusion

 In certain circumstances, regular expressions in SQL are a handy technique that can lead to faster, cleaner code.
-Don\'t use `RLIKE` when `LIKE` will suffice and be sure to benchmark your queries with datasets similar to the ones you'll be facing in production.
+Don't use `RLIKE` when `LIKE` will suffice and be sure to benchmark your queries with datasets similar to the ones you'll be facing in production.